Dukka-De-La-Dokka/gatsby-dev-docker/README.md

 ## How to Use this docker
 1. Download and unzip the source of this repository, then rename the root directory's name to your favorite one
-2. If the project requires an additional file(s), such as `.env` file, in order to work correctly, please locate the additional file(s) into `./gatsby-dev/.LocalDevFiles` folder
+2. If the project requires an additional file(s) such as `.env` file in order to be worked correctly, please locate the additional file(s) into `./gatsby-dev/.LocalDevFiles` folder
 3. Modify the file `./gatsby-dev/variables.txt`
 4. Go to the directory where the docker-compose.yml exists
 5. `docker compose up -d`